 • MSc in Agribiosciences (Structured Research)

-As the largest Research Institute in NUI Galway, whose sustainability mission is focused on agriculture and bioeconomy, the Ryan Institute (www.ryaninstitute.ie) maintains a list of all available postgraduate programs in NUI Galway which can be of relevance to the graduates of the BSc Agricultural Sciences program at NUI Galway: www.nuigalway.ie/ryaninstitute/ postgraduateprograms/.
+As the largest Research Institute in University of Galway, whose sustainability mission is focused on agriculture and bioeconomy, the Ryan Institute (www.ryaninstitute.ie) maintains a list of all available postgraduate programs in University of Galway which maybe of Interest to the graduates of the BSc Agricultural Sciences program at University of Galway: www.universityofgalway.ie/ryaninstitute/ postgraduateprograms/.

 Why Choose This Course?

-The NUI Galway BSc Agricultural Science degree is designed to meet the demand from agrifood employers in Ireland and globally for graduates with the interdisciplinary skills and depth of knowledge of the agrifood sector that can effect positive change within the institutions and in the sector.
+The University of Galway BSc Agricultural Science degree is designed to meet the demand from agrifood employers in Ireland and globally for graduates with the interdisciplinary skills and depth of knowledge of the agrifood sector that can effect positive change within the institutions and in the sector.

 Who’s Suited to This Course